UK energy in 2021

 Where does our gas come from?

 Most of the gas used by UK homes and businesses is produced in the UK, much of it offshore.
-According to British Gas:
+According to a 2020 British Gas study:

 - 44% of the UK’s gas supply comes from offshore platforms in the North and East Irish Seas